Hugh O'Flaherty

-Hugh O'Flaherty CBE (28 February 1898 – 30 October 1963), was an Irish Catholic priest and senior official of the Roman Curia, and a significant figure in Catholic resistance to Nazism.
-During World War II, O'Flaherty was responsible for saving 6,500 Allied soldiers and Jews.
-His ability to evade the traps set by the German Gestapo and Sicherheitsdienst (SD), earned O'Flaherty the nickname "The Scarlet Pimpernel of the Vatican".
-After the Second World War he was named a papal domestic prelate by Pope Pius XII and served as notary of the Holy Office, working alongside and assisting Alfredo Cardinal Ottaviani until 1960.
+Hugh Monsignor O'Flaherty CBE (28 February 1898 – 30 October 1963) was an Irish Catholic priest, a senior official of the Roman Curia and a significant figure in the Catholic resistance to Nazism.
+During the Second World War, O'Flaherty was responsible for saving 6,500 Allied soldiers and Jews.
+His ability to evade the traps set by the German Gestapo and Sicherheitsdienst (SD) Chief Herbert Kappler earned him the nickname "The Scarlet Pimpernel of the Vatican".

+After the war, he was named a papal domestic prelate by Pope Pius XII and served as notary of the Holy Office.
+He worked alongside and closely assisted Cardinal Alfredo Ottaviani until 1960.
+Prior to being incapacitated by a stroke in that same year, Monsignor O'Flaherty was about to be removed from all his Curia positions and "promoted" by Pope John XXIII to being Papal Nuncio to Tanganyika.
+He returned to his native Ireland, where he died in 1963.

+Despite O'Flaherty and Delia Murphy's joint role in helping to save more than 5,000 Jewish lives through their Rome Escape Line network during the Holocaust in Italy, Anglo-Irish and Protestant nurse Mary Elmes still remains the only Irish person honoured as a Righteous Among the Nations by Yad Vashem.

 Early life

 Shortly after Hugh O'Flaherty's birth in Lisrobin, Kiskeam, County Cork, his parents, James and Margaret, moved to Killarney.
-The family lived on the golf course where James O'Flaherty worked as a steward.
+The family lived on the golf course, and James O'Flaherty worked there as a steward.
 By his late teens, young O'Flaherty had a scratch handicap and a scholarship to a teacher training college.

-However, in 1918 he enrolled at Mungret College, a Jesuit college in County Limerick dedicated to preparing young men for missionary priesthood.
-Normally, students ranged from 14 to 18 years of age.
-At the time when O'Flaherty came in, he was a little older than most of the students, about 20.
+However, in 1918, he enrolled at Mungret College, a Jesuit college in County Limerick dedicated to preparing young men for missionary priesthood.
+Normally, students ranged from 14 to 18 years.
+When O'Flaherty came in, he was a little older than most of the students, at about 20.
 The college allowed for some older people to come in if they had been accepted by a bishop who would pay for them.